Program Information

 Fall Semester 15

-Spring Semester 16
+Spring Semester 15

-Summer Semester 13
+Summer Semester 14

 Time Commitment

 The Master of Public Health program offers courses each semester of the academic year (fall, spring, and summer).
-If an MPH student enrolls in courses full time (the Graduate School considers full-time enrollment as nine credits in one semester), they can complete the degree requirements in five semesters or just under two years.
 Enrollment each semester is flexible, and students can work with their advisor to create a curriculum plan to best suit their scheduling needs.
-Students have a maximum of six years to complete the requirements for the MPH degree.
+Full-time students can complete the degree requirements in five semesters or just under two years.
+Many of our students are employed or concurrently pursuing post-bachelor's degrees; in this case, students typically complete their degree requirements in just over two and a half years.

 Coursework Time Commitment